M-Shazim/PulseMart/README.md

 ---

 Feel free to explore the repository and check out the documentation for more details about the project.
-Contributions are welcome!
+Contributions are closed at the moment!